Offshore Wind & the Environment

 Was construction work occurring at the time?

 Yes.
-The Ørsted Mariner's briefing for that week in September stated that construction was occurring at that site (see area in red).
+The Ørsted Mariner's briefing for that week in September stated that construction was occurring at that site (see area in red) directly around the turbine foundation behind the dead whale (AN09).

 Can endangered whales survive offshore wind?

-NOAA has granted more "takes" than the number of whales alive today.
+NOAA has granted more "takes" than the number of North Atlantic right whales alive today.

 The North Atlantic right whale is critically endangered, with only 70 remaining reproductively active females and 334 total individuals alive today.
 Regardless of this critical status, NOAA has granted wind developers over 1000 permissions to harm and harass these whales.
 This exceeds the size of the entire population.